Terms and Conditions

 15.1 We send service/transactional messages as needed.

-15.2 All marketing emails/texts will clearly identify The Degree Gap and include a functional unsubscribe in everymessage.
+15.2 All marketing emails/texts will clearly identify The Degree Gap and include a functional unsubscribe in every message.
 We respect UK GDPR and PECR rules for consumers and corporate subscribers.
 Opt-outs are honoured promptly.

 16. Platform Use and Acceptable Use